 WHO is working with countries, researchers and other partners to harmonize methods of evaluation across settings so that health impacts are assessed consistently and rigorously and also incorporate economic assessment of health benefits.

-WHO is working to integrate guidance and resources for supporting clean household energy into other global child health initiatives and decision-support tools, such as the Lives-Saved tool (LiST), as well as into other aspects of WHO's own health policy guidance.
-WHO advocates about the compelling health arguments for cleaner household energy in a range of global forums addressing maternal and child health issues related to pneumonia as well as forums concerned with non-communicable diseases in adults.
-This can help awareness of the importance of provision and scale up of cleaner household energy as a core preventive public health measure, to reduce childhood respiratory illness and improve adult lung health.
+WHO is working to integrate guidance and resources for supporting clean household energy into global health initiatives and decision-support tools, such as the Global Action Plan for Pneumonia and Diarrheal Disease (GAPPD), or Global Strategy for Women and Children’s Health, as well as into other aspects of WHO's own health policy guidance.
+WHO advocates about the compelling health arguments for cleaner household energy in a range of global forums addressing maternal and child health issues related to pneumonia as well as forums concerned with noncommunicable diseases in adults.
+This can help awareness of the importance of providing and scaling up of cleaner household energy as a core preventive public health measure.

 WHO is a partner of the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC).
 As a member of the CCAC’s health task force, WHO is providing technical support for harnessing health benefits from actions to reduce short-lived climate pollutants, and working to scale up health sector engagement to address such pollutants and improve air quality.